rethinkdb/rethinkdb-rs/2-query-language/api/javascript/index.md

 name already exists, the operation throws `RqlRuntimeError`.
 Note: that you can only use alphanumeric characters and underscores for the table name.

+When creating a table you can specify the following options:

+- `primaryKey`: the name of the primary key.
+The default primary key is id;
+- `durability`: if set to `soft`, this enables _soft durability_ on this table: writes will be acknowledged by the server immediately and flushed to disk in the background.
+Default is `hard` (acknowledgement of writes happens after data has been written to disk);
+- `cacheSize`: set the cache size (in bytes) to be used by the table.
+The default is 1073741824 (1024MB);
+- `datacenter`: the name of the datacenter this table should be assigned to.

 __Example:__ Create a table named 'dc_universe' with the default settings.

 ```js